-According to Dr. Gregory Chernoff, exosomes have a powerful role to play in aesthetic medicine, including fibroblast stimulation, wound angiogenesis, collagen extracellular matrix production, inflammation/immune response, hair follicle growth, and dermal papilla cell regeneration.
+According to Gregory W. Chernoff, MD, exosomes have a powerful role to play in aesthetic medicine, including fibroblast stimulation, wound angiogenesis, collagen extracellular matrix production, inflammation/immune response, hair follicle growth, and dermal papilla cell regeneration.

-The field of regenerative medicine is exciting, particularly when it comes to exosomes and the promise they hold for aesthetics, says Gregory W. Chernoff, MD, who presented “The Powerful Role of Exosomes in Facial Plastic and Reconstructive Surgery” at the annual meeting of the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS) in fall 2020.
+The field of regenerative medicine is exciting, particularly when it comes to exosomes and the promise they hold for aesthetics, says Gregory W. Chernoff, MD, who presented “The Powerful Role of Exosomes in Facial Plastic and Reconstructive Surgery” at the 2020 American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS) Annual Meeting.

-“Most importantly,” says Dr. Chernoff, [Exosomes] are rich in growth factors, particularly TGF-β3, VEGF, IL-10, as well as TIMPs-1 and -2, relating particularly to skin issues.”
+“Most importantly, exosomes are rich in growth factors, particularly TGF-β3, VEGF, IL-10, as well as TIMPs-1 and -2, relating particularly to skin issues,” says Chernoff.

 Clinical trials are currently examining the effects of exosomes on several indications, he says, including skin aging, acne scarring, wound healing, burn therapy, surgical incision sites, surgical beds, scar therapy, and stretch marks.